MV Wenatchee

-The Wenatchee and its older sister ship, the Tacoma, suffered from excessive vibration during their early period of operation, until it was repaired during routine maintenance in 1999.
-The issue was addressed in the final Jumbo Mark-II ferry, the MV Puyallup, before it launched.
+The Wenatchee and her older sister ship, the Tacoma, suffered from excessive vibration during their early period of operation, until she was repaired during routine maintenance in 1999.
+The issue was addressed in the final Jumbo Mark-II ferry, the MV Puyallup, before she launched.

-The Jumbo Mark-II fleet is planned to be converted to diesel-electric hybrid beginning in 2021.
+The Jumbo Mark-II fleet is planned to be converted to diesel-electric hybrid beginning in 2023.
 The conversion is part of a state-mandated reduction in greenhouse gas emissions and will be funded by part of a settlement from the Volkswagen emissions scandal.
+The Wenatchee is the first of the fleet to undergo conversion, which began in September 2023 and was scheduled to take one year to complete.
+Due to differences between the blueprints and the boat's condition, as well as other issues, the conversion's completion was delayed to mid-2025.

 In April 2021, during sea trials following engine overhauls, the vessel suffered an engine fire and lost power, which led to an ongoing investigation by the US Coast Guard and the National Transportation Safety Board.

+The conversion to a hybrid system was completed in July 2025 at a total cost of $133 million.
+She returned to service on the Bainbridge Island–Seattle route on July 18, becoming the first hybrid electric vessel to enter the Washington State Ferries fleet.
+A month later, the Wenatchee was removed from service after two of its four drive motors temporarily went offline on arrival at Colman Dock in Seattle, creating a momentary power outage.
+She was moved to WSF's Eagle Harbor maintenance facility and was found to have issues with the control system's communication wires that caused intermittent stability.